-The Morello program will span a five-year period.
+The Morello program will span a five-year period (starting in October 2019).
 Arm aims to have a prototype platform ready within two and a half years.
 The remainder of the project time will be available for testing and feedback by the industry ecosystem.

-Read Richard Grisenthwaite’s blog: A safer digital future, by design
+Read Richard Grisenthwaite’s launch blog: A safer digital future, by design

 Prototype Morello evaluation board